-'Cry God for England, Harry and St George!'
+'Cry God for Harry, England, and Saint George!'
 Those immortal words are from Shakespeare's Henry V but who was St George and how did he become patron saint of England?
-St George was a Roman solider who lived in the 3rd century AD.
+St George was a Roman soldier who lived in the 3rd century AD.
 At the end of the century the Emperor Diocletian persecuted Christians and St George was martyred in 303 AD.

 The cult of St George was brought to England from the Middle East by the crusaders.
 (St George was popular with the crusaders because he was a soldier).
 He is supposed to have appeared to them at Antioch in 1098.

 St Georges Day, 23 April was set by the synod of Oxford in 1222.
 Meanwhile he was growing in popularity in England.
 By the 14th century St George was seen as England's saint.

 In the Middle Ages some people formed religious guilds.
 They prayed for dead members souls and provided charity.
 Many were dedicated to St George.
 On St George's day in many places effigies of St George were taken out of the local church and paraded around the parish.
 Furthermore in the Middle Ages the legend of St George and the dragon grew up.
 Many places also paraded a model dragon.

 However after the Reformation the cult of the saints was swept away in England and St George lost much of his importance.
 Unlike many national saints St George has been neglected.
 However recently St Georges Day has been revived.

 St George is also the patron saint of Catalonia.

 A history of Easter

 A history of Mayday

 A history of Halloween